an original work, presented through The Wall Climbers Theatre Project

 May 18th-25th, 2016

 Part-Shakespeare, part original dialogue.
 Three minds - Cordelia, Ophelia, and Lavinia - neglected in favor of violence and decay, their three tragedies melding into one.
 One boy who dares to enter and listen, and one chance to reclaim a narrative that doesn't let good girls grow old.

-Produced through The Wall Climbers Theatre Project - an initiative by Madeline Wall to make theatre by, for, and about young people - in two different venues in Redlands and Riverside, CA.
+Produced through The Wall Climbers Theatre Project - an initiative to make theatre by, for, and about young people - in two different venues in Redlands and Riverside, CA.